lasseignelab/Cancer_Signature_Reversion/README.md

 **Tau value calcuation for signature reversion**

-These scripts use the conda environment file XXX.
+These scripts use the conda environment file SR_TAU_CELL_environment.yml.
 The ".sh" file was used to submit the cluster job on a slurm system in an array format.
 The R scripts were executed by these cluster job scripts.
 This allowed for more parrallel runs of the tau calculations.

 For GBM:
  - 220125_TAU_calc_LINCS_step2_v3.R